johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 })
 ```

 We can refer to this as configuring our dynamic module with a `useClass` technique (AKA a _class provider_).
-Are there other options?
+Are there other techniques?
 You may recall seeing several other similar patterns in the _Custom providers_ chapter.
 We can model our `registerAsync()` interface based on those patterns.
 Let's sketch out what those techniques would look like from a consumer module perspective, and then we can easily add support for them.

 #### Factory Providers: useFactory